 Understanding what Hotel Sahrai is requires understanding what Fez is.
 The medina of Fez el-Bali is a UNESCO World Heritage Site and home to Al-Qarawiyyin, one of the world's oldest continuously operating universities.
 The city's built fabric has been accumulating for more than a thousand years, which means that architecture here is never just architecture; it is stratigraphy.
 Any new building that positions itself above and adjacent to that fabric is making a statement about how it relates to time, and Sahrai's hillside placement is an architectural argument: it observes rather than imitates, offering a contemporary vantage point on a city that resists easy categorisation.

 In Fez, the alternative to Sahrai's hilltop-contemporary model is the riad tradition, where converted merchant houses in the medina itself offer proximity to the labyrinth at the cost of easy navigation.
 For travellers who want to be close to the medina's markets and mosques without sleeping inside the maze, properties just above the old city occupy a practical middle ground.
 Palais Faraj Suites and Spa and Riad Mayfez Suites and Spa represent the riad-adjacent option within Fez; Sahrai's architectural proposition is more distinctly modern.
-For a broader picture of dining and drinking in the city, our full Fez guide maps the options across neighbourhoods.

 Where Sahrai Sits in the Moroccan Property Tier

 Morocco's premium hotel market has developed two distinct profiles over the past two decades.
 The first is the large, internationally branded resort, exemplified by properties like the Fes Marriott Jnan Palace or the Hyatt Regency Casablanca, which offer standardised luxury with local decoration.
 The second is the design-led boutique or palace property, where the physical space itself is the primary editorial statement.
-Sahrai belongs to the second category, and La Liste's 91-point score in 2026 confirms it competes within that peer set rather than against chain properties.
+Sahrai belongs to the second category, and La Liste's 91-point score in 2026 confirms it competes within that comparable set rather than against chain properties.

 Across Morocco more broadly, this design-led tier includes Kasbah Tamadot in Asni, Dar Maya in Essaouira, La Sultana Oualidia, and coastal properties such as Rebali Riads in Sidi Kaouki and Banyan Tree Tamouda Bay.
 Each locates itself differently within the tradition-versus-contemporary axis that defines Moroccan luxury design.
 Sahrai's particular position, contemporary in geometry and light but grounded in traditional craft detail, makes it the most architecturally distinct option in Fez.